MohammmedDawood/memorygame/README.md

 | Timer | When the player starts a game, a timer should also start.
 Once the player wins the game, the timer stops.
 | Move Counter | Game displays the current number of moves a user has made.

-## What I've Learned:
+## What I've Learned

 - Using the console to log the code helps in debugging
 - Getting DOM elements by class requires more work than by ID
 - Choosing the right speed/timing can make a game more fun to play and also harder to code
 - If I show a pair of cards for too short of a time, it's hard for the user to see the symbols.
 But if I show the cards for too long of a time, the user get impatient and will try to click on a third card, which must be prevented.
 - Asking for user feedback helps to improve the game
 - Increase the size of the symbol to make viewing easier
 - Change the color of the card to have more contrast
 - Discovered a bug where clicking on the same card twice reveals the matching card!
 The bug is fixed.
 Yay! :)